 – Rice cauliflower, broccoli (stem and all), and carrots.
 Mix it all together and sprinkle with a squeeze of lemon, a few drops of maple syrup, and a dash of salt and cayenne pepper (if you like a bit of spice).
 The result is a fiber-packed, super-satisfying, and surprisingly tasty tricolor salad.

 – Got oats?
-You make make your coveted oats last longer by adding in up to a ⅓ cup of shredded zucchini per ½ cup of oats.
-Stir the zucchini in when you add the oats to the boiling water or plant milk, then season as you typically would (pinch of salt, dash of vanilla, maple syrup, nut butter, etc).
+You can make your coveted oats last longer by adding up to a ⅓ cup of shredded zucchini per ½ cup of oats.
+Stir the zucchini in when you add the oats to the boiling water or plant milk, then season as you typically would (pinch of salt, a dash of vanilla, maple syrup, nut butter, etc).
 You won’t taste the zucchini, but it’ll bulk up your bowl.
 Shredded carrots and apples also work well.

 – Quarter a cabbage.
 Drizzle olive oil and a dash of salt over the leaves, working it into the crevices, and roast the cabbage until soft and tender at 375 degrees.
 You’ll be amazed at how good this simple side dish can taste.

 – Unfamiliar with a vegetable?
 Roast it.
 Chop turnips, rutabagas, and carrots into bite-sized pieces, drizzle with olive oil (or veggie broth) and a pinch of salt, then roast in the oven at 375 degrees until fork-tender.
 These are perfect as-is, but also great with a three-ingredient homemade tahini sauce.